granule-project/granule-project.github.io/security.md

 #### What's next

-The next step is to allow partial declassification and the tracking when a bounded amount of leakage is allowed (e.g., we might allow the 2 bits of a patient ID to be leaked, but not the rest).
+The next step is to allow partial declassification and tracking of allowed bounded amounts of leakage (e.g., we might allow the 2 bits of a patient ID to be leaked, but not the rest).
 We are working on primitives to allow more fine-grained tracking in this way.
+Furthermore, we are working on the interaction of privacy with Granule's side-effect tracking features.

 We are also developing techniques to avoid control flow attacks.